ethanKletschke/TSX-Portfolio-App/README.md

 ### Sentence Sorting

 On this page, you can enter a sentence, and the program will sort it by its individual letters.

-### South African ID Number Validator (WIP)

-On this page, you can enter a South African ID number (13 digits), and validate it, including the 13th checksum digit.

 ### Dice Roll